SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

-- Go to the Releases Section of the Application
+- Get the Latest Release of the Software either by [clicking here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) or from Releases Section
 - Download the ZIP file of the Latest release for your Operating System
-- Extract the Release, you'll find two file like this:
+- Extract the ZIP file, you'll find two file like this:

  ![Application Release](data/ReleaseStructure.jpg)